 - Don’t give away company secrets.
 It is great to be able to share breaking news with your Facebook community first, but ensure that the news is yours to share.
 Employees need to protect proprietary company information.
 In many cases, this applies to confidential information about customers and clients too.

 - Just like in real life – be respectful with posts and comments.
 Comments that are rude, spammy, or bully-like will turn people off.
 When needed, it is acceptable to politely remove yourself from a conversation or ask to take the conversation offline.

 - Remember that personal accounts are not necessarily private.
 Even with adjusted privacy settings and friends lists, there are risks when people post something that they wouldn’t want their Mom, boss, or #1 customer to see.

-Overall, remember that Google doesn’t forget.
+Overall, remember that the Internet doesn’t forget.
 Make sure that your employees are all on the same page with what is expected of them on social media, in order to protect themselves, the company, and the customers.